-Adverse drug reactions can be considered a form of toxicity; however, toxicity is most commonly applied to effects of overingestion (accidental or intentional—see Poisoning) or to elevated blood levels or enhanced drug effects that occur during appropriate use (eg, when drug metabolism is temporarily inhibited by a disorder or another drug).
+Adverse drug reactions can be considered a form of toxicity; however, toxicity is most commonly applied to effects of overingestion General Principles of Poisoning Poisoning is contact with a substance that results in toxicity.
+Symptoms vary, but certain common syndromes may suggest particular classes of poisons.
+Diagnosis is primarily clinical, but for... read more (accidental or intentional) or to elevated blood levels or enhanced drug effects that occur during appropriate use (eg, when drug metabolism is temporarily inhibited by a disorder or another drug).
+For information on toxicity of specific drugs see the table Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons .
 Side effect is an imprecise term often used to refer to a drug’s unintended effects that occur within the therapeutic range.

 Dose-related ADRs are particularly a concern when drugs have a narrow therapeutic index (eg, hemorrhage with oral anticoagulants).
 ADRs may result from decreased drug clearance in patients with impaired renal or hepatic function or from drug-drug interactions.

 Allergic ADRs are not dose-related and require prior exposure.
 Allergies develop when a drug acts as an antigen or allergen.
 After a patient is sensitized, subsequent exposure to the drug produces one of several different types of allergic reaction Drug Hypersensitivity Drug hypersensitivity is an immune-mediated reaction to a drug.
 Symptoms range from mild to severe and include rash, anaphylaxis, and serum sickness.
 Diagnosis is clinical; skin testing is occasionally... read more .
 Clinical history and appropriate skin tests can sometimes help predict allergic ADRs.